 Despite the partisan finger-pointing, both the political right and left are responsible.

-No Immigration Plan For Refugee Families In sight
+No Solution-Oriented Immigration Plan For Refugee Families In Sight

 According to a recent study of the Center For Immigration Studies, over 2,000 immigrant youth per month continue to be taken into custody trying to cross into the United States.